 Few if any car rental companies make snow chains available to renters, but you might find them for rent in Reno, Nevada, which serves the Lake Tahoe ski area.
 Some car rental companies ban the use of chains or allow them but hold you responsible for any damage they cause, so you will need to check with yours to be sure.

 To find out if you have snow tires on your rental, look on the wall of the tire for the letters MS, M/S, M+S or the words MUD AND SNOW - or an icon of a mountain with a snowflake.
-You may be able to drive without chains in R-1 and R-1 conditions if you have them.
+If any of those are present, you may be able to drive without chains in R-1 and R-2 conditions.

-You can rent chains in some locations.
+You can also rent chains in some locations.
 NAPA Auto Parts at 4907 Joe Howard Street in Mariposa rents or sells them - and so do some of the gas stations in town.
 You may also find them in Coarsegold and Oakhurst.
-If you buy or rent, try to get them to show you how to put them on or try it yourself instead of depending on remembering hasty verbal instructions.
+If you buy or rent, ask someone to show you how to put them on.
+Then try it yourself and take photos of the steps instead of depending on remembering hasty verbal instructions.